stickeepaul/eslint-config-stickeepaul/README.md

     },
     // tell the ESLint plugin to run on save "eslint.autoFixOnSave": true,
-    // Optional BUT IMPORTANT: If you have the prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through Eslint already
+    // Optional BUT IMPORTANT: If you have the prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through ESLint already
     "prettier.disableLanguages": ["javascript", "javascriptreact"],
     ```